eclipse-xpanse/xpanse/website/docs/ocl.md

 * `name` is the name of your service, used to identify the service in the CSP catalog, user console, etc
 * `category` is the overall category of the service.
 It's especially use to integrate the service in the right menu of the user console.
 * `namespace` is the location of the service.
 It could be in a CSP subdomain, in a region, and any kind of CSP classification.
+* `properties` is all metadata (key/value pairs) for the managed services.
+These properties are used by the OSC Orchestrator.
 * `artifacts` is the list of artifacts used to bootstrap the managed service.

 An artifact is described with: